ncbi/ribovore/README.txt

 advanced options for debugging and testing::
-  --prvcmd     : do not execute commands; use output from previous run --pcreclustr : w/--prvcmd, recluster sequences to new pid (--cfid)
+  --prvcmd     : do not execute commands; use output from previous run --pcreclustr : w/--prvcmd, recluster seqs (--cfid) and/or rechoose representatives (--cdthresh or --cmaxlen)

 ##############################################################################
 PARALLELIZING ON A SGE COMPUTE FARM